 If the build-up has reached the point of not coming off with some elbow grease, it’s time for a professional hood cleaning.

 - Any unusual sounds coming from your exhaust system

 Never overlook a strange sound that’s coming from your hood system.
-Call us and we’ll come check it out.
+Call us or visit our Contact page and we’ll come to check it out.